stones-hub/go-zkteco/README.md

-# GOZK
+# GOzkteco

 Get inspired from [this project](https://github.com/fananimi/pyzk)

-GOZK is a library to help gopher interact with ZK fingerprint machine
+GOzkteco is a library to help gopher interact with ZK fingerprint machine

 ## Features: